 Milk of lactating rats contains radioactivity following administration of 14C Lisinopril.
 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from ACE inhibitors, a decision should be made whether to discontinue nursing or discontinue Lisinopril, taking into account the importance of the drug to the mother.

-Safety and effectiveness of Lisinopril have not been established in pediatric patients under the age 6 or in pediatric patients with glomerular filtration rate less than 30 mL/min/1.73 m2 [see DOSAGE AND ADMINISTRATION (2.1), CLINICAL PHARMACOLOGY (12.3) and CLINICAL STUDIES (14.1)].
+Safety and effectiveness of Lisinopril have not been established in pediatric patients under the age 6 or in pediatric patients with glomerular filtration rate < 30 mL/min/1.73 m2 [see Dosage and Administration (2.1), Clinical Pharmacology (12.3), and Clinical Studies (14.1)].

 Neonates with a history of in utero exposure to Lisinopril

 If oliguria or hypotension occurs, direct attention toward support of blood pressure and renal perfusion.
 Exchange transfusions or dialysis may be required as a means of reversing hypotension and/or substituting for disordered renal function.